ChristianKienle/cdk/docs/docs/index.md

 #   details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
 # - title: Performant
 #   details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2019-present Christian Kienle
 ---

 The *Vue Component Development Kit* is a set of low-level components, mixins and utilities that act as a foundation for component libraries and applications.
 Kickstart your project with a *well-tested*, *incrementally adoptable* and *minimally invasive* framework.